 (13) Just because haiku poems are short in length does not mean that they need to be short on meaning.
 (14) By using strong words that will have a great impact and create great images, a haiku can be a beautiful work of art and poetry.

-In context, which is the best placement of “in Japan” in sentence 1?
+In context, which of the following is the best revision to the underlined portion of sentence 2 (reproduced below)?

 Purchase and Prepare